 We’ll help you get started with pre-built segments you can use right away, based on data already available in your account.

 Get started: Use audience insights to build stronger customer relationships

-We’ve laid out a few steps to help you start organizing your audience, whether you’re starting a brand new list or you have thousands of contacts already.
+We’ve laid out a few steps to help you start organizing your audience, whether you’re building a brand new audience or you have thousands of contacts already.

-- Step 1: Get all your audience data into your Mailchimp list.
+- Step 1: Get all your audience data into your Mailchimp audience.

 Then you can benefit from the insights we provide for you, like patterns in your data and pre-built segments.